 Organizational change management is drawn from a diverse set of interdisciplinary fields like psychology, management, sociology, political science, communication and anthropology.
-This bibliography attempts to encompass these many fields of thought.
-A great deal of this annotated bibliography is built on the work of Dr. Peter Vaill.
+This annotated bibliography is built on the work of Dr. Peter Vaill.
 His work is titled “An Annotated Bibliography of Foundational Literature in Organizational Behavior and Development” (1996, revised 2006).
 I have augmented Dr. Vaill’s work with my own reviews (in bold).
 This bibliography covers the post-modernist period of 1933 to 2018.
 Another resource is Fred Nichol's Bibliography.

 Aamodt, M.G.
 (2013).
 Industrial/Organizational Psychology: An Applied Approach.
 Belmont, CA. Wadsworth, Cengage Learning.